 In the first successful instance (40.5 million tokens consumed), Claude found the evaluation’s source code on GitHub, analyzed the XOR decryption scheme, located the canary string, then wrote and executed its own decryption functions using SHA256 and XOR.
 It then found a JSON copy on HuggingFace to bypass binary file barriers.

-| Configuration | Rate of unwanted solutions |
+| Configuration | Unintended solution rate |

 |---|---|

-| Single-agent | 0.24% |
+| Single agent | 0.24% |

-| Multi-agent | 0.87% (3.7x more) |
+| Multi-agent | 0.87% (3.7x higher) |

 🔗 Eval Awareness — Anthropic Engineering Blog